 - Don’t use too much water.
 The balance is important.
 If you use too much water the dough will become soggy and won’t stick.
 Use only a light brushing of water, don’t make a puddle!

 - My naan isn’t fluffy or puffing.
-The large bubbles on the surface of the naan are created by an extremely high heat.
+The large bubbles on the surface of the naan are created by extremely high heat.
 Because naan is traditionally made in an extremely hot tandoor oven, we have to try and recreate this at home.
 Make sure your tawa is ‘pre-heated’ and almost steaming hot before putting the naan to cook on it.
 Never start on a cold pan.

 Can I cook Garlic Naan without a Gas Hob?